Whey and Plant Protein: What’s The Difference?

 Whey is the name of one of the proteins found in cow’s milk.
 When you drink a glass of milk, you are consuming whey protein!
 Whey is a high quality protein, meaning that it contains all of the essential amino acids that our bodies need to function optimally!
 Essential amino acids cannot be made in our bodies, so we need to obtain them through the foods we eat.

 Plants contain protein too!
 In terms of whole foods, beans, peas, lentils, nuts, seeds, and soy are several examples of protein-rich plant foods.
 However, a single plant protein does not contain sufficient quantities of all the essential amino acids.
 This is why vegetarians or vegans are encouraged to eat a variety of these plant foods over the course of the day to ensure they are getting all of the essential amino acids in their diet.
-A variety of plant proteins are often combined in plant protein powders and bars to offer a more robust amino acid profile.

 Should I Buy Plant or Whey Protein?